 Symptoms and Diagnosis

 The diagnosis of AML is also similar to that of acute lymphocytic leukemia.
-A bone marrow examination (see Symptoms and Diagnosis of Blood Disorders: Bone Marrow Examination) is almost always done to confirm the diagnosis and to distinguish AML from other types of leukemia.
+A bone marrow examination (see see Bone Marrow Examination) is almost always done to confirm the diagnosis and to distinguish AML from other types of leukemia.

 Without treatment, most people with AML die within a few weeks to months of the diagnosis.
 With therapy, between 20% and 40% of people survive at least 5 years, without any relapse.
 Because relapses almost always occur within the first 5 years after initial treatment, most people who remain leukemia-free after 5 years are considered cured.
 People who have the poorest prognosis are those older than 60, those who have certain subtypes of AML, those who develop AML after undergoing chemotherapy or radiation therapy for other cancers, and those whose leukemia evolved slowly after a period of months to years of abnormal blood counts.